grobo021/droidai/README.md

 This is the website I made for Haywire 4.0.
 It's meant to be as an archive for the future.
 The website is also up and running [here](https://grobo021.github.io/droidai/index.html)

 # Contributing
-I am not accepting pull requests.
-However you are free to fork and tinker with this.
+Pull requests are not being accepted for this repository.
+However, you are free to fork and tinker with this.

 # Credits
 - [Rishab Arora](https://github.com/grobo021) - Made the Website